dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `RTC...`, `PCI Configuration Begins`, `Previous Shutdown...`, `HPET`, `HID: Legacy...`

 Well this general area is where a lot of PCI devices are first setup and configured, and is where most booting issues will happen.
-Other names incude:
+Other names include:

 * `apfs_module_start...`,
 * `Waiting for Root device`,